awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 ## Enabling change data capture \(CDC\) using logical replication<a name="CHAP_Source.PostgreSQL.Security"></a>

 You can use PostgreSQL's native logical replication feature to enable change data capture \(CDC\) during database migration for PostgreSQL sources\.
-You can use this feature with a self\-managed PostgreSQL and also an Amazon RDS for PostgreSQL DB instance\.
+You can use this feature with a self\-managed PostgreSQL and also an Amazon RDS for PostgreSQL SQL DB instance\.
 This approach reduces downtime and help ensure that the target database is in sync with the source PostgreSQL database\.

 AWS DMS supports CDC for PostgreSQL tables with primary keys\.
 If a table doesn't have a primary key, the write\-ahead logs \(WAL\) don't include a before image of the database row\.
 In this case, DMS can't update the table\.
 Here, you can use additional configuration settings and use table replica identity as a workaround\.
 However, this approach can generate extra logs\.
 We recommend that you use table replica identity as a workaround only after careful testing\.
 For more information, see [Additional configuration settings when using a PostgreSQL database as a DMS source](#CHAP_Source.PostgreSQL.Advanced)\.